Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Representation-theoretic applications

+Note that the prefactor in \eqref{eq_Schur_q_good} converges as $N\to \infty$.
 Let us study the convergence of the integral.
-Clearly, the integrand converges to the same integrand in $F_\nu(x)$, thus, it remains only to check the contribution of infinite parts of contours.
-But note that for $z=s\pm \frac{\pi \ii}{\ln(q)}$, $s\in\mathbb R$, we have
+Clearly, the integrand converges to the same integrand in $F_\nu(x)$.
+Thus it remains only to check the contribution of infinite parts of contours.
+But note that for $z=s\pm\frac{\pi\ii}{\ln(q)}$, $s\in\mathbb R$, we have

 Now the absolute value of each factor in denominator is greater than $1$ and each factor rapidly grows to infinity as $s\to\infty$.
-We conclude that the integrand in \eqref{eq_Schur_q_good} rapidly and uniformly in $N$ decays as $s\to +\infty$.
+We conclude that the integrand in \eqref{eq_Schur_q_good} rapidly and uniformly in $N$ decays as $s\to+\infty$.

-It remains to deal with the singularities of the prefactors in \eqref{eq_Schur_q_good} and \eqref{eq_limit_q_expression} at $x=q^{-i}$.
-But note that pre-limit function is analytic in $x$ (indeed it is a polynomial) and for the analytic functions uniform convergence on a contour implies the convergence everywhere inside. \end{proof}
+It remains to deal with the singularities of the prefactors in \eqref {eq_Schur_q_good} and \eqref{eq_limit_q_expression} at $x=q^{-i}$.
+But note that pre-limit function is analytic in $x$ (indeed it is a polynomial), and for the analytic functions uniform convergence on a contour implies the convergence everywhere inside. \end{pf*}